Carrot Cake Recipe

 - Raisins shmaisins.
 I could take them or leave them when it comes to this cake.
 They are optional with this recipe, but if you choose to use them, I recommend giving them a rough chop.
 Raisins get kind of weird when baked, and in this cake they can puff up and…well, just be weird.
 I don’t like it.
 So if you chop them up, they can’t poof up.
 Plus smaller bits spread throughout are just nicer.

-- This recipe calls for baking in a 9×13-inch baking pan.
+- This recipe calls for baking in a 9×13-inch cake pan.
 The cake can be carefully turned out, then frosted, or frost directly in the pan and be done with it.
 For the photos in this post, I cut the 9×13-inch cake in half to create a rectangle layer cake.
 It worked great.
-With that said, if you’d like to bake a round layer cake, the batter should be divided evenly into three 9-inch round cake pans, and baking times adjusted until cake is done (I’d say about 35-40 minutes, but always check for doneness before removing from the oven, as, typically, no two ovens bake the same).
+With that said, if you’d like to bake a round layer cake, the batter should be divided evenly into three 9-inch round cake pans, and baking times adjusted until cake is done (I’d plan on about 35-40 minutes, but always check for doneness before removing from the oven, as, typically, no two ovens bake the same).

 - The frosting (oh the frosting!) amount in this recipe is just enough to cover a 9×13-inch cut in half and then layered cake (as shown).
 Adjust amount needed accordingly.